Spanish National Health System: Health coverage in Spain

-Financing of the health system
+Financing

 Article 10 of the Law of Cohesion establishes that the financing of the Spanish health system is the responsibility of the autonomous communities in conformity with the accords of transfer and the current system of autonomic financing, notwithstanding the existence of a third party liable to pay.
 Sufficient financing of services is determined by the resources assigned to the autonomous communities in conformity to what is established in the laws of autonomic financing.

 Inclusion of a new service in the catalog of services of the National Health System is accompanied by an economic memo that contains the positive or negative financial impact it is expected to imply.
 This memo is brought up to the Council of Fiscal Policy and Finance for analysis and approval as to whether to proceed.